 Indifference in Everyday Life

-In cases of defeat, the wisest thing sportsmen can do is move on and work harder for the next competition rather than get fixated on the loss.
+In cases of defeat, the wisest thing men can do is move on and work harder rather than get fixated on the loss.
 Success is never guaranteed in any situation, so one must accept what life throws at them and plan next steps with no negative feelings.
 Hence, despite how much thought one gives to a certain event or outcome, it is a useless to be concerned about the things one cannot control.

 It is evident that virtue, defined as action in accordance with reason, is held in high regards to Epictetus.
 Virtue is based on whether one realizes what is under their control (internals) and what is out of their control (externals), as long as one is able to do so.
 When one becomes truly aware that what is outside their control is completely beyond the scope of their responsibility, then one can act indifferently towards any outcome, event, or happening.

 Consequences of Indifference in Relationships